Easy Cookie Dough Dip Recipe Everyone Keeps Scooping

 Too thick?
 It turns heavy instead of scoopable.

-That slight grain from brown sugar + flour is what makes your brain go:
+That slight grain from brown sugar and flour is what gives it that real cookie dough feel.

 FAQ